DHSS Assignment Guides

-Digital storytelling is a popular assignment for students at all levels because of how it can develop students’ multimodal literacies.
+Digital storytelling is a popular assignment for students at all levels because of how they can develop students’ multimodal literacy.
 Teacher educator Roland Case (2006) defines digital stories as “multimedia movies that combine photographs, video, animation, sound, music, text, and a narrative voice.”

 - A layered short film that combines oral history with archival materials

 - Windows Movie Maker

 - Interview someone about their connection to materials

 - This assignment has many different parts: Finding/digitizing materials, interviewing someone with connection/knowledge with those materials, storyboarding, and creating.
 Your students may already be comfortable using digital tools to create and edit a short film, and so the technological aspect of this assignment could be the least difficult aspect of this assignment.
 Instead, to focus more on content and less on technology, an emphasis on storyboarding can help curb the difficulties of integrating oral histories with archival materials.

 In Juan Pablo Pinto Mendoza’s exhibit, “Popular Education in Revolutionary Times: Reflecting on Nicaragua’s Popular Education Program in the 1980s,” Juan Pablo created a digital story that blended Dr. Deborah Barndt‘s archival materials with an interview he conducted with her about these materials.